 From the tower, make your way up charming, tree-lined Dong Khoi, one of Saigon’s oldest streets.
 While it’s now home to trendy boutiques and luxe brand-name stores, it still retains traces of its colonial French origins through repurposed heritage buildings and elegant hotels.
 The street is bookended by the Majestic Hotel (opened in 1925), towards the river, and the Caravelle Hotel, where journalists reported on the American war from their bar stools.
 Head up to the very same 10th-floor Saigon Saigon Bar for sweeping views of downtown.
 The ground-floor Café de l’Opéra, facing the gorgeous Opera House, is also a good stop for a refreshment and nibbles.

-Continue along bustling Le Thanh Ton to Ho Chi Minh City's commercial hub and have lunch at Chi Hoa.
-This rustic place specialises in homestyle Vietnamese meals, including slightly elevated takes on everyday street food, such as French baguette stuffed with lemongrass beef, or stir-fried pho noodles.
-After lunch, walk about 10 minutes to the colonial red-brick elegance of Notre Dame Cathedral.
+For some home-style Vietnamese cooking, head to Secret Garden, just a few blocks from the former CIA building where the final helicopter evacuation of Saigon famously took place in April 1975.
+This rooftop, however, is much more pleasant, shaded with small trees on top of a residential building.
+Choose from the extensive menu of tapas-sized dishes that lean more towards rustic country cooking than typical restaurant fare.
+After lunch, walk about 5 minutes to the colonial red-brick elegance of Notre Dame Cathedral.
 Across from the cathedral, check out the interior of Ho Chi Minh City's glorious Central Post Office, which was built between 1886 and 1891.
 Highlights of the elegant (and very much still-in-use) building include wall-covering historic maps of the city.
 Then continue across 30/4 Park to the nearby Reunification Palace, accessed by walking through iron gates that were cast aside by Communist tanks when the city fell to the North Vietnamese Army on 30 April 1975.
 More than four decades on, the building's 1960s architecture and memory-packed halls make for one of the city's most intriguing attractions.
 Don't miss the basement, a labyrinth of tunnels filled with maps, situation rooms and 1960s telecommunications gear.

 Get the full HCMC experience on a scooter tour © lichtbildfotograf / Getty Images / iStockphoto

-It's now time for someone else to do the work, so jump on the back of a motorbike or scooter on a tour to explore the city after dark – coursing through the neon-lit excitement of Saigon's evening traffic could be the most fun you'll ever have on two wheels.
-Both Vespa Adventure and XO Tours incorporate lots of street food into their nightly adventures.
+It's now time for someone else to do the work.
+Jump on the back of a motorbike or scooter for a tour of the city after dark.
+Coursing through the neon-lit excitement of Saigon's evening traffic could be the most fun you'll ever have on two wheels.
+Both Vespa Adventures and XO Tours incorporate lots of street food into their nightly adventures.
 A highlight is grilled seafood and ice-cold 333 beer in the District 2 neighbourhood; your two-wheeled discovery of the city could also include raucous rock clubs or bohemian music cafes.
 For a final nightcap, adjourn to one of the city's exciting rooftop bars.
 Check out the 21st-century innovation of Air 360, or the river views from the M Bar at Majestic Hotel.

 Incense fills the air at Thien Hau Pagoda © Matt Munro / Lonely Planet